ministryofjustice/hmpps-manage-supervisions/doc/adr/0012-provide-an-audit-trail-via-logging.md

 * Event: a structured data object which records an action.
 May contain a log message as well as structured data on the actors and actions involved.

 ## Context

+Manage a Supervision is a frontend-only application at present, and does not manage its own database.
+Therefore, all data required for auditing needs to be stored outside the application, somewhere.

 MoJ monitors use of its services [by recording actions that are performed](https://security-guidance.service.justice.gov.uk/logging-and-monitoring) via log or event recording.
 Raw log files for internal services are normally [retained for 13 months](https://security-guidance.service.justice.gov.uk/logging-and-monitoring/#log-retention).